Washington Highlands (Washington, D.C.)

 Washington Highlands is a residential neighborhood in Southeast Washington, D.C., in the United States.
 It lies within Ward 8.
+Bounded by Oxon Run Park(Oxon-Run Trail)SE, Livingston Road SE, South Capitol Street SE, Southern Avenue SE, Valley Avenue SE, and 13th Street SE.

 Development of Washington Highlands

 Washington Highlands is bounded by 13th Street SE on the northeast, Oxon Run Park on the northwest and southwest, and Southern Avenue on the southeast.
 The neighborhood is situated on a series of high hills overlooking the creek known as Oxon Run.
 It draws its name from the city of Washington, D.C., and the hills on which it was built.

-At the time of European colonization of North America, the area known as Washington Highlands was occupied by Nacotchtank tribe of Native Americans, a non-migratory band whose villages lined the northern and southern banks of the Anacostia River.
+At the time of European colonization of North America, the area known as Washington Highlands was occupied by the Nacotchtank tribe of Native Americans, a non-migratory band whose villages lined the northern and southern banks of the Anacostia River.
 The Nacochtanks were decimated by disease brought to the New World by European explorers, and disappeared by 1700 AD.
 The flat area below the highlands became farms owned by white settlers, with large numbers of African American slaves working the fields.

 The development of Washington Highlands closely parallels that of the adjacent neighborhood of Congress Heights.
 In 1890, Colonel Arthur E. Randle, a successful newspaper publisher, decided to found a settlement east of the river which he called Congress Heights.
 The Pennsylvania Avenue Bridge (now the John Philip Sousa Bridge) began construction in November 1887, and by June 1890 was nearing completion.
 Randle understood that this new bridge would bring rapid development east of the Anacostia River, and he intended to take advantage of it.

 The development was immediately successful.
 To ensure that his investment continued to pay off, Randle invested heavily in the Belt Railway, a local streetcar company founded in March 1875.
 On March 2, 1895, Randle founded the Capital Railway Company to construct streetcar lines over the Navy Yard Bridge and down Nichols Avenue to Congress Heights.

 Developers began laying out Washington Highlands in 1904, and by August 1905 most of the subdivision's roads and tracts had been laid out.
 Hungerford's addition was added to the neighborhood in 1906.
 Fourth Street SE was opened in 1910 after a three-year effort, although growth slowed for the next few years.
 By 1925, however, there were enough residents in the neighborhood to form a Washington Highlands Citizen Association.